ZeroSync/ZeroSync/docs/README.md

 ## Run the Utreexo Bridge Node
-To pass the block tests the Utreexo bridge node is required.
-It provides inclusion proofs for all coins spent in a block.
+The Utreexo bridge node is required to pass the tests for block verification.
+It provides the inclusion proofs for the coins spent in a block.

 ```sh
 source ~/cairo_venv/bin/activate